 Charlotte Mason is not a Curriculum

-If your new to the Charlotte Mason philosophy of education understand that it is not a curriculum.
+If you’re new to the Charlotte Mason philosophy of education understand that it is not a curriculum.
 It is a philosophy of education that encompasses a whole child.
 A method focusing on individual progress rather than the systematic conventional school approach.
 The Charlotte Mason method transforms education into art; to be done well it requires a certain finesse.
-If your considering implementing a Charlotte Mason Curriculum in the near future, I highly suggest reading her volumes which you can purchase below.
+If you’re considering implementing a Charlotte Mason Curriculum in the near future, I highly suggest reading her volumes which you can purchase below.

 Pure or Impure Curriculum

 When you begin to delve into the homeschooling world, you will discover that there are subcultures of homeschoolers.
 Within the Charlotte Mason homeschooling families you will come across two types: those that faithfully follow Charlotte Mason’s methods and those that truly appreciate all of its beauty but are comfortable with curriculums that are “inspired by” or “influenced by.”
 I prefer the “eclectic” approach but mainly adhere to a Charlotte Mason philosophy.
 That said, I have begun to create some of my own Charlotte Mason enrichment resources which are purely aligned.
 You can view those items

 The second half of this year I began forming my own lesson plans which I base off of Charlotte Mason’s methods.
 I’ve pored over countless books in the library, and began creating my own living book list for my children.
 (Read more here: what-is-a-living-book) I’ve been focusing on becoming well read and immersing myself in Mother Culture.